 - The newer AQA-5 systems provided remarkable speeds.
 Additional improvements included an enhanced Electronic Support Measures platform for receiving and analyzing radio and radar signals, an acoustic tape recorder, and navigational aids.
 The remaining P-3 aircraft in the U.S. Navy will soon be replaced by the Boeing P-8 Poseidon.

 P-3 Orion Upgrades and Modernization

-AllClear is a Lockheed Martin authorized P-3 distributor.
-By collaborating with our P-3 OEM partners, AllClear stocks and distributes P-3 Orion parts with a fast turn-around time.
-We have an agreement that allows us to offer support for all major systems on the plane with unmatched performance, quality, and parts availability.
+AllClear is a Lockheed Martin-authorized P-3 distributor.
+By collaborating with our P-3 OEM partners, AllClear stocks and distributes P-3 Orion parts with a fast turnaround time.
+Our agreement allows us to offer support for all major systems on the plane with unmatched performance, quality, and parts availability.

 P-3 Orion Repair & Manufacturing Services

 AllClear is a Lockheed Martin licensee authorized to manufacture structures and soft goods.
-AllClear Repair Services is an FAA approved repair station that specializes in the overhaul and complete repair of P-3 Orion parts.
-We also work with a strategic group of repair, maintenance, and overhaul partners from all over the world to offer our P-3 Orion customers a variety of services wherever they are needed.
+AllClear Repair Services is an FAA-approved repair station that specializes in the overhaul and complete repair of P-3 Orion parts.
+We also work with a strategic group of repair, maintenance, and overhaul partners worldwide to offer our P-3 Orion customers various services wherever they are needed.
 These services include:

 - TAVCO Bottles

 - Repair management

 - Tooling development